USEPA/NEP-Water-Quality/README.md

 IIa.
 Creating a new version of the data_list (qa_data_list) which contains all QA flags performed in step I, and harmonizing all QA flags for all variables into a common 'flags' column.

 IIb.
-Filtering qa_data_list based on the
+Filtering qa_data_list based on flagging performed either internally or by the NEPs' respective staff.
+This filtered version of qa_data_list is named 'pass_data_list'.

 III.
+Performing final revisions on datasets (in NEP_revisions.R script) prior to publication of data to data.gov.
+These finalized datasets are renamed: qa_data_list_revision --> nep_unfiltered_data : The original data with all QA flagging pass_data_list_revision --> nep_filtered_data : the data filtered based on finalized QA metrics

+IV.
 (IN FUTURE) Performing analysis on the data

-IV.
-(IN FUTURE) Creating visualizations of data for communication and publication of results
+V. (IN FUTURE) Creating visualizations of data for communication and publication of results

 --------------------------------------------------------------------------------------
 **I. QA/QC-ing raw data for analysis**, steps: